 - GCC → GCC High

-The last path is becoming increasingly common as organizations realize they need to handle CUI or ITAR data.
+The shift from GCC to GCC High is becoming increasingly common as organizations realize they need to handle Controlled Unclassified Information (CUI) or ITAR-regulated data.

 What Is the Best Way to Move to GCC High?

 There is no single approach that fits every organization.
-Most organizations choose between:
+Most organizations choose between two primary strategies:

-The best approach depends on compliance scope, user access requirements, and cost considerations.
+The right approach depends on compliance scope, user access requirements, cost considerations, and operational impact.
 Explore Microsoft 365 GCC High solutions and requirements.

 What Is a GCC High Secure Enclave (and When to Use It)?

-Instead, many are creating a GCC High secure enclave—often using Azure Virtual Desktop (AVD) for only the subset of users who handle CUI.
+A growing number of organizations are adopting a GCC High secure enclave model, often leveraging Azure Virtual Desktop (AVD) to support only the subset of users who handle CUI.
 Learn more about GCC High requirements and environments.

 Why is this Secure Enclave approach gaining traction?